Taki Rua: Background

+A film documenting the history of Taki Rua, Taki Rua Theatre - Breaking Barriers, directed by Whētu Fala was released in 2024.

 Kaumātua

 Experienced practitioners 'elders' were named as kaumātua of Taki Rua.
 They gave guidance and support and were both Māori and Pākehā.
 Over the years this group of respected people included Tungia Baker, John Tahuparae, Wi Kuki Kaa, Bob Wiki, Rona Bailey, Keri Kaa and Sunny Amey.

 Significant Moments

 The Māori theatre group Te Ohu Whakaari involving writers Rowley Habib (Rore Hapipi), Hone Tuwhare, Riwia Brown and Apirana Taylor were part of the early Taki Rua days.

 Le Matau (The Fish Hook) was presented at the New Depot in 1984, the first Samoan language play to be performed in New Zealand, by the group Taotahi Ma Uo.
 Written by Stephen Sinclair and Samson Samasoni.

 The play Kohanga by Apirana Taylor was produced in 1986 about current issue of the establishment of Kohanga Reo in New Zealand reflecting the political stories in many Māori plays of the time.

 Theatrical New Zealand band The Front Lawn performed in October 1987 two years after they formed.
 They had a distinctive New Zealand voice which coincidentally influenced playwright Hone Kouka in the mid-1980s, who was also later to be the director of Taki Rua.

-Early Maōri theatre companies Te Ika a Maui and Te Ohu Whakaari under the directorship of Jim Moriarty present a programme of Māori theatre at the Depot for Wellington's International Arts Festival in 1990 including Māori plays by Bruce Stewart and John Broughton.
+Early Māori theatre companies Te Ika a Maui and Te Ohu Whakaari under the directorship of Jim Moriarty present a programme of Māori theatre at the Depot for Wellington's International Arts Festival in 1990 including Māori plays by Bruce Stewart and John Broughton.
 This initiated the concept of Theatre Marae and is part of the beginning of the longest running Māori theatre company Te Rākau Hua o te Wao Tapu led by Jim Moriarty.

 The seed of Taki Rua as a Māori production company happens in 1994 with the establishment of a theatre company called Te Ropu Whakaari with the mission to showcase new Māori work.